 U.S. Presidential Scholars

-All seniors who will graduate between January and June of 2018 and who scored exceptionally well on either the SAT or the ACT college admission tests during the two-year window that begins in September 2015 and runs through October 2017, are automatically considered for participation.
+All seniors who will graduate between January and August of 2024 and who scored exceptionally well on either the SAT or the ACT college admission tests during the two-year window that begins in September 2021 and runs through October 2023, are automatically considered for participation.
 The U.S. Department of Education looks at test records in each state and the top 20 male examinees and top 20 female examinees are used to identify the automatic candidates in each state.

-- Send a copy of their transcripts.
+- A copy of their transcripts.

 The arts component of the Presidential Scholars program requires participation in the YoungArts™ program and utilizes a separate selection process.
 There are no superintendent nominations.